 What if an accident made my condition symptomatic?

-Similarly, if the accident brought on or worsened a condition that you didn’t even know was there, the other driver is responsible, and the insurance company has to pay you.
+Similarly, if the accident brought on or worsened a condition you didn’t even know was there, the other driver is responsible, and the insurance company has to pay you.

 The law also says that even if this crash would have caused only minor injury to someone else, if it caused you harm, the other driver is responsible for the harm that’s caused.